lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 the outputs from script 01 which are read as an RDS file.
 This script also depends on script 03 - the gffread script.
 Run in github.1.2 docker so you have the most up-to-date version of the package.
-This script takes about an hour to run.
+This script takes about 10 minutes to run.

 ## Authors